-How do I prepare for the MRI exam?
+How do I prepare for my first MRI exam?

-You don’t need to make any special preparations for this type of exam, unless your doctor specifically tells you otherwise.
-So, if you are on any kind of regular treatment, you can take your medications as you normally would.
-It would be smart to bring your medical documentation (the prior results from the radiology department would be ideal) so whoever reads the scan can compare their findings to the old ones.
+You don’t need to make any special preparations before you undergo your first MRI exam, unless your doctor specifically tells you otherwise.
+So, if you are on any kind of regular medicinal treatment, you can take your medications as you normally would.
+It would be smart to bring your medical documentation (the prior results from the radiology department would be ideal), so that whoever reads the MRI scan results can compare their new findings to the old ones.

 These are some kinds of things you can’t bring to a room with an MRI machine: